 The Truth About Pit Bulls was written by internationally acknowledged dog trainer Chad Mackin and reposted with his permission.
 Please check out Chad’s online sources below.
 Consider subscribing to his podcast “Something to Bark About” and following him on Facebook.
 Dog owners and dog trainers equally enjoy his thoughtful insights.

-This is the most thorough description of the nature of pit bulls I have read to date and I couldn't have said any of this better, which is why I asked Chad's permission to publish it on my site.
-This post includes references to dogfighting, as this is part of the history of the breed, but in no way, shape or form should any part of this post be interpreted as an endorsement or apology for this horrible activity or the people who engage(d) in it.
+This is the most thorough description of the nature of pit bulls I have read to date, and I couldn’t have said any of this better, which is why I asked Chad’s permission to publish it on my site.
+This post includes references to dogfighting, as this is part of the breed’s history.
+Still, in no way, shape or form should any part of this post be interpreted as an endorsement or apology for this horrible activity or the people who engage(d) in it.

 The Truth About Pit Bulls by Chad Mackin

-I’ve been seeing a lot of posts about pit bulls lately.
-Some written in defense of them, others on why their history makes them more dangerous than other dogs.
+I’ve seen a lot of posts about pit bulls lately.
+Some are written to defend them, others on why their history makes them more dangerous than other dogs.
 Almost everything I’ve read misses the point in big ways.
 So, let’s get our hands dirty and get into some controversy, shall we?

-Contrary to what many believe, it isn’t all in how you raise them.
+Contrary to what many believe, it isn’t all about how you raise them.
 The fact that pit bulls were originally bred for fighting doesn’t automatically make them aggressive.
-And no, they were never (as far as I can tell) called "Nanny Dogs,"—but I can think of no dog with a better set of skills to be trusted around children than an old school fighting pit dog.
+And no, they were never (as far as I can tell) called “Nanny Dogs,” but I can think of no dog with better skills to be trusted around children than an old-school fighting pit dog.

-A simple fact, that should be glaringly obvious to everyone who knows anything about dogs and dog breeding is this.
-Anytime we make a blanket statement about the temperament of a breed, we will be wrong about a large portion of individuals.
+This is a simple fact that should be obvious to everyone who knows anything about dogs and dog breeding.
+Anytime we make a blanket statement about a breed’s temperament, we will be wrong about a large portion of individuals.
 The further we move away from purpose breeding, the less we can count on temperament.

-Yet pit bull apologists, advocates, and detractors all like to pretend this isn’t true.
-They argue as if they don’t understand that generations of random breeding led to wildly varying temperaments.
+Yet, pit bull apologists, advocates, and detractors equally pretend this isn’t true.
+They don’t seem to understand that generations of random breeding led to wildly varying temperaments.
 Obviously, there is a difference between the results of purpose breeding and random breeding.
 How could it be otherwise?

 The modern pit bull is as likely to be a couch potato as he is to be dangerously aggressive.

-To understand this, we must first understand what exactly they were bred to do.
-It’s not as easy as saying, “They were bred to fight,” unless we understand what dogfighting was actually about.
-When we hear of dogfighting, most of us think of the sort of stuff Michael Vick was convicted of doing.
-That is dogfighting, but it bears almost no relation to the type of dogfighting pit bulls were bred for.
-Let me stress, before I go further, there is no “good” way to fight dogs.
+We must first understand what they were bred to do to understand this.
+It’s not as easy as saying, “They were bred to fight,” unless we understand what dog fighting was actually about.
+When we hear of dog fighting, most of us think of what Michael Vick was convicted of doing.
+That is dog fighting, but it bears almost no relation to the type of dog fighting pit bulls were bred for.
+Let me stress before I go further; there is no “good” way to fight dogs.
 It’s always wrong, and it always has been wrong.
-Nothing I say in the following should be interpreted as a defense of dogfighting.
-However, we cannot understand what makes a pit bull without understanding the task they were bred to perform.
+Nothing I say in the following should be interpreted as a defense of dog fighting.
+However, we cannot understand what makes pit bulls without understanding the task they were bred to perform.

 This, above all else, is what makes a good pit bull.
-That single-mindedness of purpose when the chips are down should be the hallmark of the breed.
+That single-mindedness of purpose when the chips are down should be the breed’s hallmark.

 Folks who don’t know much about pit bulls, are inclined to consider aggressiveness to be gameness.
 As I mentioned earlier, there is no correlation between the two.
 Many dogs of other breeds will aggressively snarl, attack, and bite.
 The game dog will stay and fight no matter how hard he is bitten or tossed around.
 The dog that is not game will give up when bitten hard enough or after fighting a relatively short time without winning.
 The point is this – the dog who is aggressive is not necessarily game – and the dog who is passive may be the gamest one in ten counties.